topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 ## Conclusion

-I really like keras to create deep learning models quickly and easily, thus testing ideas and hypothesis in datasets become a more efficent and pleasant work.
+I really like keras to create deep learning models quickly and easily, thus testing ideas and hypothesis in datasets become a more efficient and pleasant work.

 I know we didn't cover more in depth topics like what's the loss function or the math behind Adam optimizer, or more about Convolutional Networks theory but I'll leave all those topics for future posts.

 ## <a name="bibliography"></a> Bibliography

-Here are some links that helped me put togheter this post:
+Here are some links that helped me put together this post:

 * http://cs231n.github.io/convolutional-networks/
 * https://www.youtube.com/watch?v=jajksuQW4mc